anushka318/ECE143_project/README.md

 # Third-party modules
 The third-party modules we used include:

-numpy, pandas, matplotlib, seaborn and scikit-learn.
+numpy, pandas, plotly, matplotlib, seaborn and scikit-learn.

 # How To Run